usnews/brightspot-cms/annotations.md

 `@ToolUi.Secret`

 > Specifies whether the target field display should be scrambled.

+`@ToolUi.DisplayFirst / @ToolUi.DisplayLast`

+> Annotate fields added through a class modification to change the default behavior (appearing last) and order them accordingly.

+`@ToolUi.CodeType`

+> Specifies the type of input text.
+Example String fields can be defined as `@ToolUi.CodeType("text/css")` to present inline numbers and css code styles.

+`@ToolUi.CssClass`

+> Add a custom CSS Class that can style the .inputContainer

 </div>